 - ½ teaspoon garlic powder

-- 1 ham bone or ½ pound of fried bacon
+- 1 ham bone or ½ pound cooked bacon

-- Cook on high until beans are tender, about 5 hours.
+- Cook the pinto beans on high until beans are tender, about 5 hours.

 Add a dash of pepper sauce to these and you’ve got yourself a delicious meal!